 Chinese New Year Highlights

-The parade in Sydney’s George Street has opened the merriments across Western Australia, with 12 giant lanterns featuring the animals of the lunar zodiac.
-The Circular Quay area will be ablaze with landmarks being “painted red” such as the Harbour Bridge, Opera House sails, and other buildings for a few more days.
+The parade in Sydney’s George Street has opened the merriments across Western Australia.
+There will be 12 giant lanterns featuring the animals of the lunar zodiac.
+The Circular Quay area will be ablaze with landmarks being “painted red”.
+Those include landmarks such as the Harbour Bridge, Opera House sails, and other buildings for a few more days.

 Increased Chinese Presence